 sudo apt install python3-pip

-That's it [OPTIONAL] It is good practice to work with virtual environment
+That's it [OPTIONAL] It is good practice to work in virtual environment

 Download the required macOS installer from the python.org official website, and select the Download Python3.x button.